tqdv/uweh/README.md

 ### Execution overview

-TODO rewrite

 `index.php` mostly handles the HTML, and some argument preprocessing.
 It hands off the processing to `Uweh\save_file(…)` which is the main function.
+That returns the filepath, which is passed to `Uweh\get_download_url` to turn it into a url.

+The about page is handled in `index.php` when requesting `?about`.
+The api page `api.php` calls the same functions as `index.php` and formats it nicely.

-The file expiration is handled by the cleanup script `./src/clean_files.sh` which reads the configuration file.
+The file expiration is handled by the cleanup script `./src/clean_files.sh` which reads the configuration file `config.php`.

-Uweh creates a lot of 2-letter subfolders in the files directory: this is to prevent filename collision.
+To store the files, Uweh creates a lot of 2-letter subfolders in the files directory: this is to prevent filename collision.
 The uploaded files are then stored in one of those folders.
+(You could customize the subfolder length by editing `Uweh.php`).

 ### TODO

 - Document `main.css`, `Uweh.php` and `index.php`
 - Display a warning message if the user selects a file that will be rejected (in addition to the red outline around the input field).

-Documentation status:
+### Documentation status

 ```text
 --    src/                   Source files
         Uweh.php               Main library file